dhconnelly/rtreego/README.md

 Overview
 --------

-The classic R-tree is a popular and efficient data structure for storing and querying spatial objects [Gut84].
+The [R-tree](http://en.wikipedia.org/wiki/R-tree) is a popular data structure for efficiently storing and querying spatial objects [Gut84].
+It is often used for implementing geospatial indexes in database systems.
 The variant implemented here, known as the R*-tree, improves performance and increases storage utilization with little implementation overhead, in addition to offering significant improvements when handling point objects [Beck90].
-In addition to rectangle intersection queries (ie, bounding box queries), k-nearest-neighbor queries are also supported [Rous95].
+In addition to bounding box queries, k-nearest-neighbor queries are also supported [Rous95].

-The R*-tree is a dynamic data structure--insertions and deletions can be performed in any order.
-Further, insertions and deletions trigger rebalancing automatically, so that no explicit rebalancing is required by the user.
-Maximum tree height is guaranteed to be logarithmic in the number of entries, but there is no guarantee of good worst-case query performance; a number of heuristics are applied that perform well in practice.
-For more details on these heuristics please refer to the references.
+R*-trees are balanced, so maximum tree height is guaranteed to be logarithmic in the number of entries; however, there is no guarantee of good query performance.
+Instead, a number of heuristics are applied that perform well in practice.
+For more details please refer to the references.

 Status
 ------

-rtreego is currently in initial stages of development and is not ready for use.
+rtreego is currently in the initial stages of development and is not ready for use.

 Usage
 -----

 Installation
 ------------

-Using a recently updated Go programming language (at least weekly.2012-01-27 11507), simply
+Assuming you're using a recent weekly build of Go (at least weekly.2012-01-27 11507), `go install github.com/dhconnelly/rtreego`.

-`go install github.com/dhconnelly/rtreego`

 Then `import "github.com/dhconnelly/rtreego"` in your source files.

 References
 ----------